planetfederal/gxp/doc/source/viewer/featureinfo.rst

      :align: center
      :width: 1000px

-Let's say you want to influence the way that the popup looks, e.g. increase its width.
+Let's say you want to influence the way that the popup looks like, e.g. increase its width.
 Open up the file app.js again, and add a section called outputConfig to your tool configuration:

 .. code-block:: javascript